m7yash/LogicCalculator/README.md

 - The original program was in Java, and it was written poorly from a coding standpoint because I had finished all of it in two days.
 The code is in ```OldVersion.java``` and is located in the ```old``` folder.
 - I am always looking to improve as a programmer, so I decided to completely redo the program at the start of the summer (and switch to Python).
 I made many new changes:
   - Program-related
     - No limit of 10 computations!
-User can now compute as many propositions as they would like thanks to improved internal input handling!
+User can now compute as many propositions as they would like thanks to improved input handling!
     - More efficient storage of T/F values since the table is made of ```bool```s instead of strings
     - The algorithm to generate all T/F value combinations in a particular pattern is now more understandable and concise
     - Inputting propositions and calculated propositions is significantly easier